charliecalvert/CloudNotes/Tips/InstallPristineLubuntu.md

 ## Overview

-In most of my classes we use a copy of Lubuntu running in Virtual Box.
+In most of my classes we use a copy of [Lubuntu][lu] running in Virtual Box.
 The first step is to download the custom Lubuntu OVA VirtualBox VM File from Google Drive.
 This is a copy of the Linux Lubuntu desktop specially prepared for this course.

 ## Install